drothen15/whitenose-project/README.md

 ./spades.cmds
 ```

-2. Input into QIIMEv1.9 and processing of data.
+# Input into QIIMEv1.9 and processing of data.

+1. Concatenate Assembly Files and Clustering into ≥